 The Legatum Institute founded the Courage in Journalism Award in 2018 following the death of Daphne Caruana Galizia, the widely-respected Maltese journalist who was killed by a car bomb in October 2017.
 In discussion with the Caruana Galizia family, we decided to create this award to honour her legacy and to shine a light on the very real dangers facing journalists working in many countries around the world.

 Across the world today, media freedoms are under threat.
 This should be a cause for concern for all of us – journalists play a vital role in reporting the news and holding governments to account.
 In too many parts of the world, this duty comes at a price.

 The Legatum Institute decided to make this a posthumous award, to recognise a journalist whose life – and death – had made a significant impact.
 Sadly, the need for courageous journalism seems greater today than ever before.
 We owe a huge debt to the men and women who paid the ultimate price to ensure their readers, viewers, and listeners received fair and truthful accounts of the facts.

 - Lord Freud, House of Lords, Formerly Financial Times

 - Christina Lamb OBE, Chief Foreign Correspondent, Sunday Times

 - Abeer Saady, International Advisor, The Ethical Journalism Network

 - Mike Thomson, World Affairs Correspondent, BBC

-To read the profiles of the journalists who were killed over the 12 month period and who have been considered for the 2021 Award, please click here.
+To read the profiles of the journalists who were killed during 2021 and have been considered for the Award please click here.